Click on the images to enlarge them!

 And this is the second version of the anglerfish.
 I like it much better than the first, but I was anxious to see the colourful version on a black background.

 For the colours-on-black version, I used black canvas.
 Now I noticed that some fabric names mean different kinds of fabric in different countries.
 So for example the name muslin in American English means what goes under calico in other countries, whereas muslin in Europe is what the Americans call muslin gauze.
-When I say canvas, I mean a rough, plain weave cotton or linen fabric, not the even weave canvas used for needlepoint, which is often called Stramin in Germany.
+When I say canvas, I mean a rough, plain weave cotton or linen fabric, not the stiff even weave canvas used for needlepoint, which is called Stramin in Germany.
 I know, textile theory is a sophisticated and confusing subject, and I have only just begun to delve into it.

 Whatever the case, I had a piece of black cotton canvas, bought in a craft shop, and I transferred the design using white dressmaker's carbon paper.
 (You can read about my experiences with the different transfer methods here.)
 The lines came out pretty faint, so I could only hope that they might stand the test of time.